 It is also possible to connect to an HDI container as an admin, which enables the ability to grant additional permissions in the HDI container.
 For an example of where this might be used, see Grant a Support User Access to an SAP HDI Container.
-Note, never use the Admin connection to perform DDL (such as create, update, or delete) operations.
+Do not use the Admin connection to perform DDL (such as create, update, or delete) operations.

 For an example of creating a calculation view inside an HDI container, see the video titled Develop Apps at the end of the blog post Getting Started with SAP HANA Cloud II | Basics

 The mission Get Started with XS Advanced Development provides further examples of using an HDI container.

 Congratulations!
 You have added different databases to the SAP HANA database explorer.